Suzani Samarqandi

 Details of his life (he died in 562/1166) are lacking, apart from what we can gather from his works.
-Obviously he was a very cultured writer: he took a knowledge of Arabic for granted.
-He was also remarkably well read, and that his knowledge of Christianity and Manichaeism was exceptional, while his frequent use of Turkic words shows how widely known that language was.
+He took a knowledge of Arabic for granted.
+He was also remarkably well read, and that his knowledge of Christianity and Manichaeism was exceptional, while his frequent use of Turkic words shows his broad language skills.
 To make his livelihood, he addressed eulogistic verses to greater and lesser rulers, though he stayed in Samarqand.
 He did not hesitate to include lewd and insulting remarks in his satire, for which he had many a down-to-earth metaphor and turn of phrase.
 Suzani was a genuinely realistic poet with an unmistakable poetic talent.